 There are other, more advanced estate planning tools available for more complex estates which you may want to consider, including gift trusts, family limited partnerships, qualified personal residence trusts (QPRT’s), and others.
 Additionally, it is imperative that physicians and others in high-liability careers safeguard their assets appropriately to ensure that these assets are protected from future litigation claims or other creditors.

 Contact Mr. Hess today to discuss which estate planning tools are appropriate for your situation.

 Hess Law Firm charges a flat fee for the creation of most estate plans.
 The fee may vary depending upon the complexity of the desired plan, but there will never be any surprises.
 Once presented with the documents that comprise of your estate plan, you will be entitled to one set of revisions free of charge before execution.
 Additionally, Mr. Hess will continue to keep you updated on changes in the law which may affect your estate plan even after your plan has been finalized.
 Mr. Hess does not believe that the attorney-client relationship ends once a particular job is done.
 He believes that once you are a client, you are always a client.

-Based in Park Ridge, Illinois, Hess Law Firm is conveniently located near clients on the North side and in the Northwest suburbs – including Arlington Heights, Schaumburg, Glenview and Rolling Meadows.
+Based in Rolling Meadows, Illinois, Hess Law Firm is conveniently located near clients on the North side and in the Northwest suburbs – including Arlington Heights, Schaumburg, Glenview and Park Ridge.
 But we also work with clients throughout the Chicagoland area and will gladly meet with you at your home or other convenient location.
 We welcome you to contact us to learn more or to schedule a consultation.